yevrah/simplerr/examples/00.quickstart/README.md

     Person(firstname="Michael", surname="Clark").save()
 ```

+You need to perform a few more steps after creating `model.py`

-To initialise the database, simply run the file using `python model.py`.
+  * To initialise the database, simply run `python model.py`

-And to your index.py file, at the top add a line `from model import Person`
+  *Tto your `index.py` file, at the top, add `from model import Person`

-You can now access the database using the following route, and template.
+You can now access the database using the following route, and templates.

 ```python
 @web('/person/api/all') # This will just return the json for the Persons collection